Digital Inclusion Service

 • Partnership working – With practices, community centres and Haringey Council

-• Onward referrals – Referrals to services like council services, employment services, community services etc may be used where appropriate
+• Onward referrals – Referrals to services like council services, employment services, community services etc are used where appropriate

 • Staff workshops – Training both community based and GP based staff on digital exclusion

-• Single Point of Access – The service will receive referrals from GP Practices, community centres, Haringey Council, social prescribers, hospitals and others
+• Single Point of Access – The service receives referrals from GP Practices, community centres, Haringey Council, social prescribers, hospitals and others